Dopamine – Adon Health Skip to content

 • Low frustration tolerance

-In cases of dopamine excess (rare, usually artificially induced):
+With dopamine excess (rare, usually artificially induced):

-• Hyperexcitability, impulsivity
+• Over-excitability, impulsivity

-• Irritability, tendency towards aggression
+• Irritability, aggression

 • Sleep disorders

-• Excessive performance pressure
+• Excessive pressure to perform

-• Manic episodes (in individuals with a corresponding predisposition)
+• Manic episodes (with appropriate predisposition)

-What factors influence dopamine levels?
+What causes influence dopamine levels?

 • Testosterone deficiency (reduces dopaminergic activity)